Nicola-Alimonda/MultinomialFair/README.md

 ### Greedy Wise Score
-With this work we propose a greedy extenstion of the previous algorithm.
+With this work we propose a greedy extension of the previous algorithm.

 Inside the Greedy-Wise-Score folder you find packages used to run Greedy_Wise_Score.py and Greedy_Wise_Utility.py.
 Inside the Greedy multinomial Fair-Copy1.ipynb notebook, on the other hand, there are all the tests carried out and the plots generated.